tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 2. We have a list of ***actionable*** recommendations to prevent this threat in the future

 <p></p>

-**What are these mitigations exactly?**
+<p></p>

-Like for preventing vulnerable image in the cluster discussed here above, they are leveraging Gatekeeper, the admission controller, and Azure Policy, to enforce controls and best-practices on your clusters!
-Azure Policy extends Gatekeeper v3, the admission controller webhook for Open Policy Agent (OPA), to apply at-scale enforcements and safeguards on your clusters in a centralized, consistent manner.
-Azure provides built-in policies such as the ones proposed in the alert remediation, or yet Kubernetes CIS hardening policies but you can also come up with custom policies. <br />
+**What are these mitigations exactly?** <br />
-You are able to audit, prevent or remediate issues in your cluster in an automated way.
-We will not do this here, as this would break our vulnerable goat of course.
+Like for preventing vulnerable image in the cluster discussed here above, most of them are leveraging Azure Policy and the admission controller to enforce controls and best-practices on your clusters!

 ### But did Defender detect all potential issues and weaknesses?